leibks/Animation_Player/README.md

 "# Java_object_oreinted_design_MVC"

-Easy Animator                                                    October-November 2017 	Developed Java Swing (GUI) programming of animation player for users to select shapes, pause, restart and loop of animation; control speed of playing by playback progress bar; and output SVG file 	Applied model-view-controller (MVC) architecture, principles of object-oriented programming, Java design patterns, and listener-event models.
+Animation of Shapes                                                    October-November 2017 	Developed Java Swing (GUI) programming of animation player for users to select shapes, pause, restart and loop of animation; control speed of playing by playback progress bar; and output SVG file 	Applied model-view-controller (MVC) architecture, principles of object-oriented programming, Java design patterns, and listener-event models.
 Utilized JUnit Test Framework to do unit tests

-You can download the hw09.jar file in resource and run it in command line It will show you the visual windows to run the easy animator
+You can download the hw09.jar file in resource and run it in command line It will show you the visual windows to run the program

 Jar command samples :